 Safety Gear Won’t Prevent All Motorcycle Injuries

 Motorcycle accidents occur every day throughout the nation and Illinois.
 Riders can wear helmets and other safety gear, but even the most diligent biker won’t be 100 percent safe.
-Other motorists also need to do their part in preventing motorcycle accidents and injuries.
+Other motorists must also do their part in preventing motorcycle accidents and injuries.

-With warmer weather and loosening COVID restrictions, more motorcycle riders are taking to the streets.
-Riding on the open road can provide some much-needed stress relief from a long winter and a pandemic.
+More motorcycle riders are taking to the streets with warmer weather and loosening COVID restrictions.
+Riding on the open road can relieve much-needed stress from a long winter and a pandemic.
 Unfortunately, riding, even with safety gear, is risky.
 An estimated 80 percent of reported motorcycle accidents cause injury or death.
-In 2018, there were 82,000 motorcycle injuries in the U.S. Some of these injuries can be prevented or lessened with the use of helmets and other safety gear but not all of them.
+In 2018, there were 82,000 motorcycle injuries in the U.S. Some of these injuries can be prevented or lessened with the use of helmets and other safety gear, but not all of them.

 If another driver is responsible for your injuries, it’s time to call an experienced Chicago motorcycle accident lawyer.
-There are time limits to take legal action, so you should first get the medical help you need and then contact a legal professional for an evaluation of your right as soon as possible.
+There are time limits to taking legal action, so you should first get the medical help you need and then contact a legal professional to evaluate your right as soon as possible.

 Motorcyclist Safety vs. Car Passenger Safety